-On October 1, 2018, Bidco acquired 100% of the outstanding shares of TaskUs Holdings, Inc. (formerly known as TaskUs, Inc.) at a purchase price of \$429.4 million (the "Transaction").
-As a part of the Transaction, the Company entered into a Stock Purchase Agreement, which provides that the sellers of TaskUs, Holdings, Inc. are entitled to receive cash payments for certain tax benefits, if any, realized as a result of the Blackstone Acquisition that are received by the Company for a specified period after the closing date.
-The Company recognized expense of \$3.6 million for the expected payment to the sellers during the year ended December 31, 2020, which was included within accounts payable and accrued liabilities in the consolidated balance sheets as of December 31, 2020.
-The Company made payment to the sellers during the year ended December 31, 2021.
+On October 1, 2018, Bidco acquired 100% of the outstanding shares of TaskUs Holdings at a purchase price of \$429.4 million (the "Transaction").
+As a part of the Transaction, the Company entered into a Stock Purchase Agreement, which provides that the sellers of TaskUs Holdings are entitled to receive cash payments for certain tax benefits, if any, realized as a result of the Blackstone Acquisition that are received by the Company for a specified period after the closing date.
+The Company made a payment of \$3.6 million to the sellers during the year ended December 31, 2021.